AngeloArise/cryptonite_taskphase_mayank/picoctf/General_skills.md

 I used ```find``` to find the file using the command line.
 Going fairly easy for now, will gear up in the next few days.

 ### Flag
+Challenge required the user to find a text file in a relatively dense group of folders.
 ```
 picoCTF{f1nd_15_f457_ab443fd1}
 ```